Important Information About Deposit Insurance Coverage

 Glacier Bank is a family of community bank divisions operating in the Rocky Mountain states.
 Each division has a unique name that reflects our deep ties to the communities we serve.
 Divisions of Glacier Bank are not separately FDIC insured.
-The combined amounts you have on deposit with Bank of the San Juans, Citizens Community Bank, Collegiate Peaks Bank, First Bank of Montana, First Bank, First Security Bank of Bozeman, First Security Bank of Missoula, First State Bank, Mountain West Bank, North Cascades Bank, Valley Bank of Helena, Western Security Bank, Foothills Bank and Glacier Bank are considered insured by the same depository institution, namely Glacier Bank.
+The combined amounts you have on deposit with Bank of the San Juans, Citizens Community Bank, Collegiate Peaks Bank, First Bank of Montanan, First Bank, First Security Bank of Bozeman, First Security Bank of Missoula, First State Bank, Foothills Bank, Mountain West Bank, North Cascades Bank, Valley Bank of Helena, Western Security Bank, and Collegiate Peaks Bank are considered insured by the same depository institution, namely Glacier Bank.
 Basic FDIC insurance coverage for deposit accounts (checking, savings, money market, and certificates of deposit) is $250,000.

-For information on insurance coverage limits on your accounts at Glacier Bank and how to qualify for more insurance coverage, visit the FDIC's website, https://fdic.gov.
+For information on insurance coverage limits on your accounts at Collegiate Peaks Bank and how to qualify for more insurance coverage, visit the FDIC's website, https://www.fdic.gov/ .
 The FDIC also has an easy-to-use online tool called EDIE (Electronic Deposit Insurance Estimator) The Estimator.
-To access EDIE The Estimator, go to https://www.fdic.gov/edie/calculator.html.
+To access EDIE The Estimator, go to https://www5.fdic.gov/edie/.